abelsiqueira/linux-cutest/README.md

 ## Install

 CUTEst has a few dependencies.
-If you want to let te script tries to install them to you, issue
+You should be able to easily install `wget` and `gfortran` from your system package manager.
+It also needs `gsl-1.16`, which may not be the version your package manager has.
+If you want to let the script try to install `gsl-1.16` for you, just enter

     ./install.sh --install-deps

-If you tried to install automatically the dependencies and the script failed, you can help me by opening a pull-request or at least an issue informing what went wrong.
+If you tried to install automatically the dependencies and the script failed, you can help me by opening a pull-request with a fix or at least an issue informing what went wrong.

 To install manually the dependencies, check the [Requirements](#requirements), and then enter the command